iacgm/website/content/articles/adts.md

 ## Further Reading

 There's more to be said about these expansions, but I find the fact that they exist cool enough as it is.
-If you're interested in this, maybe check out:
+If you're interested, maybe check out:

 - [This StackOverflow question](https://stackoverflow.com/questions/9190352/abusing-the-algebra-of-algebraic-data-types-why-does-this-work), from someone discovering these patterns themselves.
 - This [blog post](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types), from the